hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

 ## Visualization

-Now, with all the information we have we can visualize the differential abundance results using the UMAP coordinates that we initially supplied.
+Now, with all the information we have, we can visualize the differential abundance results using the UMAP coordinates that we initially supplied.

 ### Neighborhoods overlaid UMAP